From fete to fete to fete to mas, you’ll be partying non stop.

 SUNDAY: BREAKFAST FETE, SOCA MONARCH

 The Original Breakfast Fete is the ultimate all-inclusive fete.
 If you read my post from last year, you’d get the gist of everything this fete has to offer.
-It starts at 4:00 a.m. and was to go until 3:00 p.m. but I’m not sure what time it actually ended because I left after 5/6.
-Sadly, the bar did close at 3 though.
+It starts at 4:00 a.m. and goes until 3:00 p.m. but I’m not sure what time it actually ended because I left after 5/6 and there were performances still happening.
+Sadly, the bar did close at 3.

 Picture by Solo Photography